Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 run with whatever instructions you've given it (and fail, if any part of the ABI is violated).

-[^1]: and thus also has an ABI, if you want to speak to Python from another compiled language.

 This slow-down doesn't matter so much for prototyping, or general scripting, but it becomes immensely limiting once there's medium-sized or larger amounts of data involved.